Dave-61/Insight_Data_Science/README.md

 The data ingestion pipeline for collisions comes from multiple sources with multiple degrees of data accuracy (and processing speeds) – the fatalities and serious injuries come from Toronto Police Services (TPS), while minor injury and property damage only collisions come from the Collision Reporting Centre (CRC).

-- NOTE: `involved_injury_class` = FATAL or MAJOR is complete for 2019, but anything else ('NONE', 'MINIMAL', 'MINOR') is not after July 2019 inclusive.
+- NOTE: `involved_injury_class` = FATAL or MAJOR is complete for 2019, but anything else (NONE, MINIMAL, MINOR) is not after July 2019 inclusive.